 The following morning, I checked out of the hotel and boarded the Blue Cruiser, a small shared speedboat bound for Phnom Penh via the Hau river and, beyond the border, down the Tonle Sap river.
 It’s five hours from Chau Doc to Phnom Penh, including the time it takes to alight once on the Vietnam side and once again on the Cambodian side of the border for immigration.
 Other than the paperwork, it’s a smooth and peaceful trip and a nice opportunity to see daily life on the river and take in the transition from Vietnam to Cambodia.
 I noticed Vietnam was faster paced and more intense than laid back Cambodia.

-Arriving in Phnom Penh, I was met by my guide and did a quick tour of the city before checking in at Raffles Hotel, which proved a luxurious base from which to explore the city over the next two days, but that’s another blog post.
+Arriving in Phnom Penh, I was met by my guide and did a quick tour of the city before checking in at Raffles Hotel, which proved a luxurious base from which to explore the city over the next two days, but that’s another story.
 Here, I reflected on the rural river communities I had passed through.
 It struck me that it was their simple lifestyle and warm smiles that had charmed me – more than any of the bigger cities and towns along the way.

 For those looking to travel in style, a cruise from Saigon to Phnom Penh and onwards up to Siem Reap can be organized on a luxury vessel such as the Aqua Mekong.
 Meanwhile, if you prefer to be closer to the ground and immersed in local life, following the route I took can be an interesting experience.